Best Practices for Working with Vertex Data

 } |

-This code works, but is inefficient.
-Each time DrawModel is called, the index and vertex data are copied to OpenGL ES, and transferred to the graphics hardware.
+is called, the index and vertex data are copied to OpenGL ES, and transferred to the graphics hardware.
 If the vertex data does not change between invocations, these unnecessary copies can impact performance.
-To avoid unnecessary copies, your application should store its vertex data in a vertex buffer object (VBO).
+To avoid unnecessary copies, your app should store its vertex data in a vertex buffer object (VBO).
 Because OpenGL ES owns the vertex buffer object’s memory, it can store the buffer in memory that is more accessible to the graphics hardware, or pre-process the data into the preferred format for the graphics hardware.

-Listing 9-2 creates a pair of vertex buffer objects, one to hold the vertex data and the second for the strip’s indices.
+Listing 8-3 creates a pair of vertex buffer objects, one to hold the vertex data and the second for the strip’s indices.
 In each case, the code generates a new object, binds it to be the current buffer, and fills the buffer.
-CreateVertexBuffers would be called when the application is initialized.
+CreateVertexBuffers

-Listing 9-2 Creating vertex buffer objects
+Listing 8-3 Creating a vertex buffer object

 GLuint vertexBuffer; |